elymatos/fn3/backup/15-scenarios-structure-v1.md

 #### 1. Dual-Level Analysis

 - **Cognitive Narrative Level**: Realistic short stories showing natural human cognition to illustrate the scenario
-- **Formal Ontological Level**: Generic definitions using five ontological types related to classes from DUL ontology:
+- **Formal Ontological Level**: Ontological Elements must be mapped to DUL ontology.
+Each element must be classified informally using five types, and this types maps to DUL ontology:
     - **@entity**: Objects (physical, social, mental), agents, artifacts, concepts.
 Mainly related to DUL Object and Abstract classes and subclasses.
     - **@event**: Dynamic situations involving change over time.Mainly related to DUL Event class and subclasses.
     - **@state**: Static conditions or properties without inherent change.
 Main related to DUL Event and Situation classes and subclasses.